iamtheeel/sensorFusion/cv/running/README.md

 >   - The "easy" way to get the network setup is with nmtui
 >   - This can be done with comandline arguments, or with the consol tool, we will use the tool
 ><br> <img src="readmeFiles/nmtui_activate.png" height=300 alt="NMTUI Tool"> <br>
 >      1. from a shell run: nmtui
 >      2. Select "Activate a connection
 >         - You should see a list of available connections
 >         - If is does not show the list arrow down, it should refresh...
 >      1. Select your Network <activate>
 >         - Key in your password
+>   - Setting up as a WIFI Host:
+>      1. foobar
-> - SSH
+> - Logging into the board (e.x. ssh)
 >   - Logon keys and other chicken egg problems
 >   - Password SSH is disabled so we have a few options
 >     - Enable It